 Epidemiological studies

-A number of population studies have found a lower risk of breast cancer associated with consumption of one or more cruciferous vegetables.
-For example, one carefully designed study of Chinese women (who tend to have high Chinese cabbage consumption) found that cruciferous vegetable consumption was associated with significantly reduced breast cancer risk.
-Another study based on Italian and Swiss populations reported that consuming cruciferous vegetables at least once per week was associated with a 17% lower risk of breast cancer compared with never or only occasionally consuming cruciferous vegetables.
+A number of population studies have linked lower risk of breast cancer with intake of one or more cruciferous vegetables.
+For example, one carefully designed study of Chinese women (who tend to have high Chinese cabbage consumption) reported that cruciferous vegetable consumption was associated with significantly reduced breast cancer risk.
+Another study based on Italian and Swiss populations found that consuming cruciferous vegetables at least once per week was associated with a 17% lower risk of breast cancer compared with never or only occasionally consuming cruciferous vegetables.

 Cabbage can increase treatment effectiveness

-Cabbage component sulforaphane has been shown increase the anti-cancer effects of Adriamycin, cisplatin, 5-Fluorouracil (5-FU), Taxol and Taxotere.
-For example, the combination of sulforaphane plus cisplatin has been shown to synergistically inhibit key steps of metastatic cellular growth in triple negative (ER-/PR-/HER2-) breast cancer cells.
+Cabbage compound sulforaphane has been shown increase the anti-cancer effects of Adriamycin, cisplatin, 5-Fluorouracil (5-FU), Taxol and Taxotere.
+For example, the combination of sulforaphane plus cisplatin has been reported to synergistically inhibit key steps of metastatic cellular growth in triple negative (ER-/PR-/HER2-) breast cancer cells.

 PEITC has been found to enhance the sensitivity of the breast cancer cells to radiotherapy and Adriamycin.
-AITC has been reported to reduce Adriamycin-induced heart damage (cardiomyopathy) in a rat model of chemotherapy.
+AITC has been reported to reduce Adriamycin-induced heart damage (cardiomyopathy) in an animal model of chemotherapy.

 Cruciferous vegetables are recommended during aromatase inhibitor treatment in part because several isothiocyanates have been shown to reduce aromatase expression, thereby helping to block the production of estrogens from androgens within the body.
 Breast cancer patients taking tamoxifen who also had relatively high cruciferous vegetable intake were less likely to experience a recurrence than tamoxifen users with low consumption in one study.